1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

+“Lysenko for
+many years proposed to mix superphosphate with lime before
+applying it to the soil.
+This procedure is absurd because it
+transforms superphosphate into an insoluble form, tricalcium
+phosphate”
+(Medvedev and Lerner, p.
+172)

+“We were shown how well the organic-mineral mixtures work.
+Very well, but it would be good to see a neighboring plot where
+other methods of fertilizing were used for comparison”
+(Medvedev and Lerner, p.
+174)

+(Medvedev and Lerner, p.
+174) They do science with fertilization very poorly here

+“Lysenko with a smoke screen until he invented the so-
+called manure-earth composts.
+These composts had actually been known for a long time”
+(Medvedev and Lerner, p.
+175)

+“But the earth component comprises only 15 to 20
+per cent, and is added to improve the physical properties of
+the compost and as an absorbent.
+Lysenko, however, proposed
+the use of 80 to 90 per cent of earth in the compost for use in
+the field.
+According to Lysenk”
+(Medvedev and Lerner, p.
+175)

+“Who does not remember the preliminary advertising of
+branched wheat”
+(Medvedev and Lerner, p.
+176)

+“The branched
+wheat would not branch under ordinary growing conditions,
+its spikes were smaller than those of standard varieties, and its
+yield half as large.
+The miraculous wheat was susceptible to
+every disease, and its grain contained half the protein found
+in standard varieties.”
+(Medvedev and Lerner, p.
+177)

+“hormonal stimulation of superovula¬
+tion in sheep and other species had been developed by the
+Morganist M. M. Zavadovsky”
+(Medvedev and Lerner, p.
+178)

+(Medvedev and Lerner, p.
+178) Was successfully used by the English

+“Lysenko and Iris associates have long boasted of their struggle
+for many years against adoption in the U.S.S.R. of hybrid
+corn derived from crosses between inbred lines”
+(Medvedev and Lerner, p.
+179)

+“Three
+or four years later, 100 per cent of the corn grown in the
+United States was of hybrid origin.”
+(Medvedev and Lerner, p.
+180)

+“Thirty to fifty
+billion kilograms of corn is the minimum loss sustained bv
+our country from the twenty-year anti-inbreeding campaign.”
+(Medvedev and Lerner, p.
+181)

+“U.S.S.R.
+Minister of Higher Education, Stole-
+tov, issued a special order41 which obliged all institutions of
+higher learning to believe Lepeshinskaya’s teaching”
+(Medvedev and Lerner, p.
+182)

+“This discovery was the famous “soda
+baths.””
+(Medvedev and Lerner, p.
+183)

+“Bushinsky.
+He suggested that land should be plowed not to a depth of
+20 centimeters, as is usually done, but of a meter”
+(Medvedev and Lerner, p.
+183)

+“This treatment yielded no
+crops;”
+(Medvedev and Lerner, p.
+183)

+“It is Lysenko’s
+conviction that a hybrid zygote develops traits not in accord¬
+ance with the Morganist laws of segregation and dominance
+and recessiveness, but in the way most profitable to itself.”
+(Medvedev and Lerner, p.
+189)

+“As it happened, the calves in this case were intermediate in
+size (30 to 31 kilograms).
+The explanation was very simple:
+20 of the kilograms (typical for Jerseys) were due to the
+calves’ “choosing” to develop in the Jersey direction, and the
+remainder were not the result of heredity but of the abundant
+feeding of the mothers.”
+(Medvedev and Lerner, p.
+190)

+“Greben’, the leader
+of the zootechnical wing of Lysenkoism.
+He used the tech¬
+nique of Gogol’s hero Chichikov in acquiring “dead souls.”
+One such dead soul was the great Soviet animal husbandman,
+M. F. Ivanov”
+(Medvedev and Lerner, p.
+191)

+“Ivanov was thus repainted into a
+Lysenkoite”
+(Medvedev and Lerner, p.
+191)

+“In
+secondary schools, millions of children still learned, from the
+stereotyped text on Darwinism by Veselov, that Morganist
+genetics is unproductive and reactionary, that it was begotten
+of the bourgeoisie, that acquired characters are inherited, and
+so forth.”
+(Medvedev and Lerner, p.
+193)

 <!--stackedit_data:
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTIxMjk1NTA5NDEsLTk3Mzc1MjcwMiwxNz